jINxI-D/PhyloAnalysis/README.md

 ## Contact

-If you have any questions or feedback, please contact [Your Name] at [your.email@example.com].
+If you have any questions or feedback, please contact Jinxi at jinxi001@e.ntu.edu.sg.

 ## Acknowledgments